AswathyRadha100/Fraud_Detection_In_Healthcare/Source/README.md

 ## **Project Goal**

 ###  The main goals of the project are
-  - &#9733; Develop an ML model for healthcare fraud detection
+  - &#9733; Use a classification ML model for healthcare fraud detection
   - &#9733; Identify key drivers of healthcare fraud
   - &#9733; Improve fraud detection accuracy
   - &#9733; Provide insights into healthcare fraud variations